Local Shares & Bonds Brokers Business License in Dubai: Cost and Requirements

 The general setup process involves the following steps:

-Step 1 - Business Activity Selection: Confirm Activity Code 6612.9 and ensure the proposed activities align with the licence scope.
+Step 1 - Business Activity Selection: Confirm Activity Code 6612.9 and ensure the proposed activities align with the license scope.

 Step 2 - Company Structure: Choose the appropriate legal entity, such as a Free Zone Limited Liability Company (FZ-LLC).

-Step 3 - Application Submission: Submit the business licence application to Dubai South Business Hub with the required documentation.
+Step 3 - Application Submission: Submit the business license application to Dubai South Business Hub with the required documentation.

 Step 4 - Regulatory Approvals: Obtain relevant approvals from the UAE Securities and Commodities Authority, as this activity falls under a regulated financial category.